-Jerry Grossman [14] has demonstrated the growth in multi-author mathematical papers this century, and how Erdős was ahead of this trend (and almost certainly contributed to it).
+Jerry Grossman [18] has demonstrated the growth in multi-author mathematical papers this century, and how Erdős was ahead of this trend (and almost certainly contributed to it).

 Erdős also stimulated mathematics by publicising his vast collection of problems; for many of them, he offered financial rewards for solutions.
 As an example, here is one of his most valuable problems.
 Let $A = \{a_1, a_2, ...\}$ be a set of positive integers with the property that the sum of the reciprocals of the members of A diverges.
 Is it true that A contains arbitrarily long arithmetic progressions?
-The motivating special case (for which the answer is not known) is that where A is the set of prime numbers: this is a problem in number theory, but Erdős' extension to an arbitrary set transforms it into combinatorics.
+The motivating special case (recently solved affirmatively by Green and Tao [17]) is that where A is the set of prime numbers: this is a problem in number theory, but Erdős' extension to an arbitrary set transforms it into combinatorics.

 Increased collaboration among mathematicians goes beyond the influence of Erdős; combinatorics seems to lead the trend.
-Aspects of this trend include large international conferences (the Southeastern Conference on Combinatorics, Graph Theory and Computing, holding its 30th meeting in 1999, attracts over 500 people annually), and electronic journals (the Electronic Journal of Combinatorics [10], founded in 1994, was one of the first refereed specialist electronic journals in mathematics).
+Aspects of this trend include large international conferences (the Southeastern Conference on Combinatorics, Graph Theory and Computing, which held its 42nd meeting in 2011, attracts over 500 people annually), and electronic journals (the Electronic Journal of Combinatorics [10], founded in 1994, was one of the first refereed specialist electronic journals in mathematics).
 Electronic publishing is particularly attractive to combinatorialists.
 Often, arguments require long case analysis, which editors of traditional print journals may be reluctant to include in full.